Slam Dunk (manga): Anime series

 An anime series, consisting of 101 episodes, was produced by Toei Animation and directed by Nobutaka Nishizawa.
 It was first broadcast on TV Asahi from October 16, 1993, to March 23, 1996.
-It was later aired on the satellite television network, Animax, in addition to four animated movies produced.
 The anime followed the manga storyline, but left out the National Tournament games.
-Toei compiled the episodes into a series of seventeen DVDs which were released in Japan from December 10, 2004, to May 21, 2005.
+Toei Video compiled the episodes into a series of seventeen DVDs which were released in Japan from December 10, 2004, to May 21, 2005.
 Toei once again collected the series in three DVD boxes during 2008.
 All the three boxes have a total of seventeen discs.
-To celebrate 20 years since its broadcast, the anime was released on Blu-ray format.
+To celebrate 20 years since its broadcast, the anime was released on five Blu-ray sets from July 11, 2014, to March 13, 2015.

-Toei and Geneon briefly teamed up to release the anime on DVD in North America after the manga was discontinued, though this was also discontinued after only a few volumes.
-The first DVD was released on March 15, 2005, and volume 4 was the last one released on June 14, 2005, before they were cancelled.
+Toei Animation and Geneon briefly teamed up to release the anime on DVD in North America after the manga was discontinued, though this was also discontinued after only a few volumes.
+The first DVD was released on March 15, 2005, and volume 4 was the last one released on June 14 of that same year, before they were cancelled.
 Various episodes from the series were also downloadable in IGN's Direct2Drive service.
-Toei made available the series for streaming on Crunchyroll in 2008.
+Toei made the series available for streaming on Crunchyroll in 2008.
 Joost also started streaming the series in May 2009.

 The music was composed by Takanobu Masuda (from episode 1 to 61) and BMF (from episode 62 to 101).
 Three CD soundtracks were published during the airing of the series in Japan.
 The openings, ending and other two themes were collected into the CD soundtrack The Best of TV Animation Slam Dunk, released on July 21, 2003.